 Scope of Practice

-COKO’s Practice Guideline – Scope of Practice, Controlled Acts and Delegation clarifies:
+In order to clarify the scope of practice of kinesiology, COKO has established a Practice Guideline – Scope of Practice, Controlled Acts and Delegation to address:

 • The scope of practice of kinesiology,